chusopr/casimir/README.md

 It only needs PHP and MySQL to run.
 Just install it, following the instructions in the readme file, and enjoy it!

-The development is [hosted on GitHub](http://github.com/nhoizey/flickrSuggest), so you can fork it and help me enhance it at will!
+The development is [hosted on GitHub](http://github.com/nhoizey/casimir), so you can fork it and help me enhance it at will!

 *Disclaimer:* I didn't try to follow any PHP golden development rules, it just had to work as I needed.

 Follow [Cas.im/ir on Twitter](http://twitter.com/cas_im) to be notified of new releases or ask for help.

+## License

+See the included [LICENSE.md](https://github.com/nhoizey/casimir/blob/master/LICENSE.md) file.

 ## Installation